Saimon-Shaikh/CODE-REFACTORING-AND-PERFORMANCE-OPTIMIZATION/README.md

     ```

 * **Justification:** This change ensures **proper data consistency and reliability**.
 Additionally, validation was added to ensure fields like `age` are always converted to the correct `int` type, preventing runtime errors.
+* The original code accepted all user inputs as plain strings, which often caused runtime errors (e.g., entering text instead of numbers) and allowed invalid data to be stored.
+The refactored version adds **type safety** using a `User` dataclass and applies **input validation** through `try/except` blocks.
+This ensures that only valid, correctly typed data is processed, preventing crashes and maintaining data consistency.

 ***